Relex12/3PBDH/README.md

   -h, --help            show this help message and exit -v, --version         show program's version number and exit -p PRIME, --prime PRIME
-                        prime number use for modulo in RSA and Finite fieds ECC -g NUM, --generator NUM
+                        prime number used for modulo in RSA and Finite fields ECC -g NUM, --generator NUM
                         number used for Diffie-Hellman exchange -a NUM                coefficient a of the Weierstrass form